-The experts of Eurofins for organic contaminants have long-term experience with the analysis of plasticizers.
-The portfolio comprises analyses of phthalates, adipates, triisobutyl phosphate, acetyl tributyl citrate, 1, 2-cyclohexane dicarboxylic acid diisononyl ester (DINCH) and other substances using either GC-MS or UHPLC-ESI-MS/MS. The methods are applicable on food in general, fats, oils, fish oils and tocopherols.
+The experts of Eurofins for organic contaminants have long-term experience with the analysis of plasticisers.
+The portfolio comprises analyses of phthalates, adipates, triisobutyl phosphate, acetyl tributyl citrate, 1,2-cyclohexane dicarboxylic acid diisononyl ester (DINCH) and other substances using UHPLC-ESI-MS/MS. The method is applicable on food in general, fats, oils, fish oils and tocopherols.